-Wayfinders at Fresno State is an inclusive postsecondary education and residential program for students with intellectual disabilities.
+Wayfinders at Fresno State is an inclusive, postsecondary, independent living program for students with intellectual and developmental disabilities.

 Students in the Wayfinders Program increase their independence by experiencing university life in an age appropriate setting along with their university peers through facilitated and non-facilitated interactions.

 Students in the Wayfinders Program are expected to live in the Palazzo Apartments at Campus Point at the campus of Fresno State.

 Students in the Wayfinders Program take classes that are focused on preparing them for transition into an independent living arrangement of their choice after graduation.
-The Wayfinders Program curriculum is based on the best practices of existing inclusive postsecondary education programs.
+The Wayfinders Program curriculum is based on the best practices of existing inclusive postsecondary programs.

 We believe that young adults with developmental/intellectual disabilities have a right to postsecondary education along with their peers.
 We believe that they have the same rights to life-long learning.

 We believe that students with developmental/intellectual disabilities never stop learning and are capable of learning meaningful information that will provide lifelong enjoyment.
-By providing them with academic, community and vocational exploration they will become tomorrow’s employees, parents and citizens.
+By providing them with campus inclusion, as well as community and vocational exploration they, will become tomorrow’s employees, parents and citizens.